 The total amount available for distribution in this current funding round is shown in the table below.
-This is the first funding round for the 2023/24 financial year.
+This is the first funding round for the 2024/25 financial year.
+These figures reflect the commitments already made.
+Please note that the Vincent Community Board have fully allocated their 2024/25 promotions grants.